marchingband/wvr_hardware/README.md

 </pre>

 # wiring diagram
-Powering with the 5v pin, instead of USB, with breadboard-compatible push button and headphone jack attached.
+Example of powering with the 5v pin, instead of the USB jack, with breadboard-compatible push button and headphone jack attached.
+When WVR's WiFi is active, current consumption can peak significantly, as the radio consumes a fair bit of current.
+We recommend a PSU that provides 500mA or more at 5v.
+Any voltage between 5vDC and 9vDC will work, but keep in mind that higher voltage will result in more heat produced by the voltage regulator, which can get very hot!
+If you experience brown-outs during the boot sequence, try a PSU with a higher current rating.

 ![wvr wiring diagram](https://github.com/marchingband/wvr_hardware/blob/main/images/wiring-diagram.png)